muhidinnasir/kacha_wallet/README.md

 #### 3. Solutions Implemented

 - Reusable Widgets:
-  - Components like `CustomTransactionDialog`, `ActionButton`, and `CustomDropdownFormField` simplify the UI.
+  - Components like  `ActionButton`, and `CustomDropdownFormField` simplify the UI.
 - Extensions:
   - `DateTimeExtension` ensures consistent formatting across the app.
 - State Management:
   - Used `Riverpod` for state management, providing a clean separation between UI and logic.
 - Mock APIs:
-  - Integrated a `MockApiService` for testing without a real backend.
+  - Integrated a `ApiService` for testing without a real backend.

 ---